alexyuly/ViewScript-Runtime/README.md

 }
 ```

 > 💡 Curly braces enclose a unit of functionality with a sequence of steps.
-In this case, it's the definition of a view type.
+In this case, it's the definition of a view.

 > 💡 Render an HTML element in a snap by writing its tag name inside angle brackets, like `<p>`, for a paragraph.